adilkurtulmus/Youtube_Monitor/README.md

 [Install]
 WantedBy=multi-user.target

-sudo systemctl enable youtube-exporter sudo systemctl start youtube-exporter
+Then enable and start the service: bashCopysudo systemctl enable youtube-exporter sudo systemctl start youtube-exporter

-## 📌 Docker Installation
+Docker Installation

-You can also run the exporter in Docker:

-docker build -t youtube-exporter . docker run -d -p 8001:8001 --name youtube-exporter youtube-exporter

-## 📝 Customizing the Dashboard
+You can also run the exporter in Docker: bashCopydocker build -t youtube-exporter . docker run -d -p 8001:8001 --name youtube-exporter youtube-exporter Customizing the Dashboard
 You can customize the dashboard to fit your needs:

-- Add or remove panels
+Add or remove panels
-- Adjust thresholds for status indicators
+Adjust thresholds for status indicators
-- Create additional alerts
+Create additional alerts
-- Modify time ranges
+Modify time ranges
-- Add custom annotations for important events
+Add custom annotations for important events